gigantum/gigantum-cli/README.md

 This Python package is provided as a method to install and run the Gigantum application, locally on your computer.
 It provides a simple command line interface to install, update, start, and stop the application.

-**Currently this is package only targeting alpha testers and not generally available yet.
-You must be granted access to the Gigantum Docker Image to install locally**
+**Currently, you must be part of the Gigantum Beta to log into the app.
+You can sign up [here](http://gigantum.io/#sign-up)**

+More detailed install instructions can be found at the Gigantum [docs site](https://docs.gigantum.io/docs)

-If you encounter any issues or have any questions, do not hesitate in contacting Gigantum for help.
+If you encounter any issues or have any questions or comments, please leave a message on our [discussion board](https://docs.gigantum.io/discuss)

 ## Prerequisites